 - Use official transportation services

-- Store emergency contacts on your phone
+- Store emergency contacts on your cellphone

 Respect Local Culture and Customs